Kapelianovych/edelweiss/README.md

-# Prostory
+# Edelweiss

-This is an `Edelweiss` projects that aims to build simple but yet powerful web framework.
+This is a project that aims to build simple but yet powerful web framework.

 ## Documentation

-Documentation for each package you can find in according directories:
+Documentation for each package you can find in according directory:

 1. [Edelweiss](./packages/edelweiss)
 2. [Edelweiss SSR](./packages/edelweiss-ssr)